vlall/psychopy-active-learner/README.md

 # True sets this to the regular `PsychopyLearner.oracle()`, False sets this to the `Psychopy.dummer_oracle()`
 HUMAN = False

-# Pool size tells you the maximum amount of candidate models
+# Pool size tells you granularity of learner outputs for estimating the function using Sobol generation.
 POOL_SIZE = 200

 # The budget sets the amount of iterations